Saint Lucia: Hazard and Disaster Risk Assessment Framework - Preparation of Vulnerability Reduction

 - Two-week hands-on training on various flood models were delivered to technical staff within relevant ministries and agencies

-- A package of sectoral vulnerability reduction investments has been defined: Findings from the island-wide structural vulnerability assessment of residential buildings completed under this grant are being used to identify and prioritize specific structural home improvement interventions for resilience-building, which would be eligible for financing from the Climate Adaptation Finance Facility (CAFF) – a credit line component of the ongoing Saint Lucia Disaster Vulnerability Reduction Project (DVRP).
+- A package of sectoral vulnerability reduction investments has been defined: Findings from the island-wide structural vulnerability assessment of residential buildings completed under this project are being used to identify and prioritize specific structural home improvement interventions for resilience-building, which would be eligible for financing from the Climate Adaptation Finance Facility (CAFF) – a credit line component of the ongoing Saint Lucia Disaster Vulnerability Reduction Project (DVRP).

 - A Hazard and Disaster Risk assessment work plan is in place: A National-level flood hazard assessment was conducted under the grant.
 This assessment will inform the elaboration of integrated watershed management guidelines and the development of a watershed management plan for 1 watershed in St Lucia; both are currently under procurement financed under the WB DVRP.